 Crisis Over Afghan Election Results Continues

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Robert Siegel.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Unidentified Man: (Speaking foreign language).

-Still the electoral bodies and the international community endorsed a final vote tally clearing the way for the new parliament to sit by next month.
+QUIL LAWRENCE: Still the electoral bodies and the international community endorsed a final vote tally clearing the way for the new parliament to sit by next month.
 But there has been some push back.

-Mr. RAHMATULLAH NAZARI (Deputy Attorney General, Afghanistan): (Speaking foreign language).
+RAHMATULLAH NAZARI: (Speaking foreign language).

-But Fowzia Kufi says Karzai should inaugurate the new parliament before even more Afghans get disillusioned with democracy.
+LAWRENCE: But Fowzia Kufi says Karzai should inaugurate the new parliament before even more Afghans get disillusioned with democracy.

 LAWRENCE: The parliament is supposed to be at work solving problems, not becoming a crisis of its own, says Nader Naderi, head of the Free and Fair Election Foundation of Afghanistan.

 LAWRENCE: Naderi says Afghan law states that only the election commissions can rule on the election.
-But with a bit of Afghan perspective, he says, at least theyre arguing about the law, not shooting.
+But with a bit of Afghan perspective, he says, at least they're arguing about the law, not shooting.

-Quil Lawrence, NPR news, Kabul.
+LAWRENCE: Quil Lawrence, NPR news, Kabul.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.